 Comprehensive examinations consist of three written examinations corresponding to the three areas (core, major field, and minor field) for which students have prepared.
 Each examination is graded separately, with Distinction, Pass and Fail as possible grades.
-Students will normally take the written examinations on two separate days one week apart, six hours each day.
-The written exams are administered in a take-home, open-book, open-note format.
+Students will normally take the written examinations on two separate days one week apart.
+On each of those days, the exam will be a 24-hour take-home exam that is an open-book, open-note format.
 Students may consult with any and all resources available in their written responses as long as they are appropriately cited and referenced

 In consultation with the Graduate Program Director, the student will select five examiners, two for the core exam, two for major field exam, and one for minor field exam.
-The student needs to fill out a comprehensive examination scheduling form (obtained from the Graduate Secretary), and submit the form with the signatures of all examiners for the Graduate Director's approval at least four weeks prior to the first scheduled examination date.
+The student needs to fill out a comprehensive examination scheduling form (obtained from the Graduate Secretary) and submit the form with the signatures of all examiners for the Graduate Director's approval at least four weeks prior to the first scheduled examination date.

 The first day of the examination will consist of questions covering material presented in the core courses.
-Each of the two selected examiner for the core exam will prepare two questions, and the student will answer three out of four questions in the six hours allotted.
+Each of the two selected examiners for the core exam will prepare two questions, and the student will answer three out of four questions in the six hours allotted.
 Both examiners will grade the entire examination.
 If both examiners award a grade of Pass or above, the first day examination is awarded a passing grade.
 If one examiner gives the core examination a grade of Fail and the other examiner gives a grade of Pass, the Graduate Director will appoint a third reader.

 The second day will consist of two examinations covering students' major and minor fields.
 The three selected examiners (two for the major field exam and one for the minor field exam) will write two questions each.
-Students will answer two questions for the major field and one for the minor field.
+Students will answer two questions for the major field, one from each examiner, and one for the minor field.
 Examiners will grade all answers on the part of the examination for which they have written questions.
 If both examiners give the major field examination a grade of Pass or above, that part is awarded a passing grade.
 If one major field examiner gives the major field examination a grade of Fail and the other examiner gives a grade of Pass, the Graduate Director will appoint a third reader.
 If both major field examiners give the major field examination a grade of Fail, that part is awarded a Fail grade.
-If the minor field examiner gives the minor field examiner gi
+If the minor field examiner gives the minor field examination a grade of Fail, that part is awarded a Fail grade.